Compounding in Mutual Funds: What It Is & How It Works

 What is Compounding?

 When you invest your money in mutual funds, you have the potential to earn returns in the form of dividends.
-The fund houses from time to time, distributes the dividend among investors.
+The fund houses, from time to time, distribute the dividend among investors.

 By opting for a reinvestment plan, you can take advantage of compounding interest.
 For example, say you get a dividend on your investment amount.
 Instead of withdrawing it, the amount gets reinvested automatically.
 The continuous addition increases the number of fund units.

-If you collect or set aside the earned interest which is ₹1,000, you will get interest of the same ₹1,000 for next year.
+If you collect or set aside the earned interest, which is ₹1,000, you will get interest of the same ₹1,000 for the next year.
 But if you reinvest the interest amount with the principal amount, you can get ₹1,100 next year.

 How to Get the Benefits of Compounding